Supervisor Development Program (SDP)

 Both work, and the best results usually come from doing it right around the promotion — ideally in the first weeks in the role, while the challenges are fresh and the shouting-or-pushover habits have not yet set.
 Training strong operators just before you promote them is also powerful: they step into the seat already knowing it is a different job, instead of learning that the hard way on a live shift.
 Many plants run it as a standing programme for every batch they promote from the floor.

-Is the programme customised to our operation?
+Is the programme customised to our plant?

 Can it be delivered on-site, and in which languages?